-South Dakota has been preparing for the network by establishing a Point of Contact and backup (Jeff Pierce and Matt Tooley), and designation of the South Dakota Public Safety Communications Council as the representative governance.
-Mike Waldner has moved over from the State Broadband Initiative (SBI) and will be functioning as project manager.
+South Dakota has been preparing for the network by establishing a Point of Contact and backup (Jeff Pierce and Matt Tooley), Project Manager (Mike Waldner) and designation of the South Dakota Public Safety Communications Council as the representative governance.
 South Dakota was awarded a grant in the amount of \$1,217,103, with an expected match amount of \$309,708 to provide outreach, education, and data collection over the next three years for the ultimate rollout of the nationwide public safety broadband system.
-A significant amount of time was spent during 2014 to identify users, build a contact list, and attending association meetings explaining the process.
+A significant amount of time was spent during 2015 to collect data on potential users, generation of a state buildout and coverage plan, and submission of a formal report to FirstNet to be integrated into the national RFP for procurement of the services.